 Apple News launched with iOS9 and was the company's attempt at making keeping up with the news easier to keep up with… or an attempt to silence potentially critical publishers by controlling their distribution… depending on whether you believe the conspiracy theories.

-Either way, helpfully, Apple has added a new “Top Stories” section to its Apple News app (which itself is still only available in the US, UK and Australia).
+Either way, helpfully, Apple has added a new “Top Stories” section to its Apple News app (which itself is still only available in the

 As with any software update, there's also an extensive list of bug fixes, which we've included from the official release notes below.